 Tea tree oil, which has anti-inflammatory, antibacterial, and antimicrobial effects, is a great blepharitis treatment.
 It kills demodex mites that infest the eyelids.
 Furthermore, it can soothe dry, flaky skin and remove dandruff.
 (5)

 One study from 2012, in fact, found that eyelid scrubbing with tea tree oil for one month significantly reduced the demodex mite count in patients with blepharitis.
-(6)
+(6) And a subsequent study in 2018 concluded that shampoo with tea tree oil is three times more effective than without.
+(7)

 However, tea tree oil tends to be on the strong side.
 It can irritate some people’s skin.
 With that in mind, you want to be particularily careful applying it to sensitive areas such as the eyes.
 To avoid irritation, try cutting the tea tree oil with a carrier oil, such as coconut oil.
 Add 2 or 3 of tea tree oil and half a teaspoon of coconut oil to a clean cotton pad.
 Apply it to the affected area.